dronsEETAC/DroneEngineeringEcosystemDEE/README.md

 There are many tUtorial in internet on how to install and configure Mosquitto in Ubuntu and in Windows.
 See below for tutorial materials on MQTT and Mosquitto.

-Communication via Mosquitto brokers use the MQTT protocol, based on publications and subscriptions.
-You can find bellow more information on this protocol.
+Communication via Mosquitto brokers use the MQTT protocol, based on publications and subscriptions, as described in section 7.

 ### Mission Planner
 Download and install the latest version of Mission Planner.